gabrielelana/precious/README.md

 ## PHPStan

-Another problem of this solutions where you generate properties based on some kind of definitions is that you will loose reference on the types of those properties (by defining accessor methods by hand you will not but you will have a lot of boilerplate code).
+Another problem of solutions where you generate properties based on some kind of definitions is that you will loose reference on the types of those properties (by defining accessor methods by hand you will not but you will have a lot of boilerplate code).

 `PHPStan` support custom extensions that can be used to have the best of both solutions: avoid the boilerplate and keep the type